 2020 seems a promising year towards the development of a unified CMAF-based OTT streaming ecosystem that supports common encryption with CBCS, along with ad insertion and low latency OTT delivery for both HLS and DASH standards.
 This will create a more profitable, speedy and optimized delivery scheme that will promote the key features OTT service providers are looking for.

-Muvi Live Server supports live video delivery across a variety of formats including CMAF.
+Muvi Live supports live video delivery across a variety of formats including CMAF.
 This process ensures video scalability as the number of CMAF-compliant devices continues to grow in the near future.

 Take a 14-Day Free Trial!